shipyardapp/Shipyard-Documentation/docs/data-packages/dbt-core/dbt-core-set-up-data-warehouse.md

 ![](../.gitbook/assets/../../../.gitbook/assets/shipyard_2022_05_16_15_34_51.png)

 3. On the top right of the Project Browser, click New Project.
-This will redirect you to put information in about your new project
+This will redirect you to put information in about your new project.
-4. Under **Project Name**, enter `dbt-demos`
-5. Organization and Location can stay at their default values.
+4. Under **Project Name**, enter `dbt-demos`.
+Organization and Location can stay at their default values.
-6. Click **Create***.
+5. Click **Create**.

 ### Upload Data
 1. Locate the `dbt-demos` project that we created on the left side bar.